ska-telescope/lmc-base-classes/ansible/roles/deploy_sw/README.md

 deploy_sw
 ---------
-This role deploys software packages for RefElt - levpro and tango-simlib
+This role deploys software packages for RefElt - levpro